DanielRuvchee/DanielRuvchee/README.md

 ## About Me

-- 📚 Currently studying Computer Science at Faculty of Computer Science and Engineering in Skopje.
+📚 Currently studying Computer Science at Faculty of Computer Science and Engineering in Skopje.<br>
-- 💻 Fascinated by web development.
+💻 Fascinated by web development.

 ## Projects